oelin/chime/README.md

 ## Getting Started

 Chime is a tiny UI library which makes use of function chaining to construct UIs in a declarative style.
-The core library only contains a few DOM functions however it can be very easily extended via plug-ins using the `use()` API (for example to support two-way data binding).
+The core library only contains a few DOM functions however it can be very easily extended via plugins using the `use()` API (for example to support two-way data binding).
 While Chime doesn't allow you to create views in HTML syntax, functional chaining allows you to achieve comparable succinctness while also being declarative.

 ### Constructing Views